petersonR/sparseR/cran-comments.md

 In this version, I have done the following in response to CRAN feedback:

-* Added a DOI/reference to DESCRIPTION
-* Switched T/F to TRUE/FALSE
-* Added \value to all .Rd files
-* Ensured par() is reset in evaluated vignette code
-* eliminated <<- calls per CRAN policy
-* eliminated perceived typo in DESCRIPTION
+* Added an author/year name for DOI in DESCRIPTION

 ## R CMD check results